 As a self-employed wedding planner, you only pay tax on your profit.
 Profit is your income minus allowable business expenses.

 Wedding planning is a highly visual industry.
-Marketing is usually a significant cost and is fully deductible.
+Marketing is usually a significant cost and is generally deductible where it is wholly and exclusively for promoting your business.

 • Website design and hosting